Card Transaction Examples

 This is a conventional authorization that arrives over network rails and passes through the Auth API, if used.
 The BAUT: auth

-webhook does not indicate that this transaction will have multiple clearings.
+event message does not indicate that this transaction will have multiple clearings.

 First clearing